0nyr/journals2data/doc/README.md

 (py39) onyr@laerys:~/Documents/code/python/journals2data/src$
 ```

 3. (not working yet, FIX imports ?!)
-If you wish, you can directly use the library as is by running `python3 cli.cpp --conf_path <path/to/journals2data.conf>`.
+If you wish, you can directly use the library as is by running`python3 cli.cpp --conf_path <path/to/journals2data.conf>`.
 This file shows a good example on how to manipulate the library.

+## Troubleshooting

+### change tmp/ to a bigger folder and install conda venv named py39

+> WARN: Firefox cannot be run as `root`.
+Hence, install `conda` and run the project from a non-root user like `ssh_user`.

+1. Use`mkdir tmp` to create a`tmp` directory inside for instance`/home/ssh_user`.
+2. `export TEMP=/home/ssh_user/tmp`: export a new variable so as to change the`tmp` directory for the current terminal sessions.
+3. Install venv named`py39`.
+Inside`python/journals2data/conf/`, run`conda venv create --file environment.yml`.
+4. WARN: Make sure to`rm -rf ~/tmp/` after that!
+Else, if trying to reuse it, it could make errors.

+### send bert models/ directory over SSH

+`scp -r -P 22 models/ florian@134.214.108.151:/home/florian/code/`: Adapt this command to copy over SSH.
+Note the use of `-r` since it is a directory.